hejops/ffta-tas/progress.md

 - Air Render for Famfrit?
 - get Montblanc JP faster?
 - ~~**Telaq** (redo from place Eluut)~~
-- does Scouring Time count as 2 battles? if so then didn't need to fail Friend Trouble
+- does Scouring Time count as 2 battles? if so then didn't need to fail Friend Trouble. but that doesn't really matter (like, at all) because Marche can only switch to PAL after Scouring Time
+- discard law cards before Big Find

 # Intro, Snowball, Lizards
 followed FellVisage's run more or less